Danny-Engelman/CalcMaster/README.md

 it will not work if you have just created a new column, save it first*

 ###Version History
-june 3 2015 - extracted primary code from my personal advanced Calcmaster
+* june 3 2015 - extracted primary code from my personal advanced Calcmaster
+* june 5 2015 - got rid of all jQuery dependencies
 ##Installation

 ###Save the Javascript file to your own server